 Check out more cheap experiences in the 20 Free & Cheap Things to Do in Queenstown.

 Cheap Eats in Queenstown

 While there’s plenty of self-catering accommodation in Queenstown to help you save money on food, you might be tempted to try out the local cuisine.
 There are still ways to stick to your budget by seeking out the cheap eats!

-Iconic cheap eats in Queenstown include the NZ$10 meal deal of Eriks Fish & Chips (Earl Street) and the NZ$5 empanadas of Empanada Kitchen (Beach Street).
+Iconic cheap eats in Queenstown include the NZ$10 meal deal of Erik’s Fish & Chips (13 Earl Street) and the NZ$10 all-day breakfast at Red Rock (48 Camp Street).

-Other affordable dining highlights include Fergburger (Shotover Street) and Devil Burger (Church Street) for their oversized gourmet burgers priced between NZ$10-$20.
-Dinner deals are all part of the charm of 1867 (Ballarat Street) who not only serve the cheapest pints in town but have a new meal deal every day of the week, as listed in the Cheap Eats in Queenstown.
+Other affordable dining highlights include Fergburger (42 Shotover Street) and Devil Burger (5/11 Church Street) for their oversized gourmet burgers priced between NZ$10-$22.
+Dinner deals are all part of the charm of 1867 (45 Ballarat Street) who not only serve the cheapest pints in town but have a new meal deal every day of the week, as listed in The Top Cheap Eats in Queenstown.